Tudat/tudat/tutorials/tudatFeatures/otherLibraries/inputOutput.rst

     tudat::input_output::writeDataMapToTextFile(
                 keyDoubleValueVector3dMap, "keyDoubleValueVector3dMapDataFile" );

-Data-map (int, Matrix3d) to text file
+Data-map (int, Matrix3d) to Text File
 ***************************************
 An example of a data map, where the type of the key is a :literal:`int`, and the type of the value is an :literal:`Eigen::Matrix3d`: